 As Manchester-based content marketing specialists, we pride ourselves on producing compelling content that cuts through the noise.
-We use our insight to identify opportunities and build award-winning digital marketing strategies that bring in traffic and get your website ranking.
+We use our insight to identify opportunities and build results-driven SEO strategies that bring in traffic and get your website ranking.

-Publishing fresh content is a key part of SEO.
+Publishing fresh content is a key part of SEO, as per Google’s Helpful Content guidelines.
 It’s a huge deciding factor as to whether your website will be successful or not.
 And, with leading companies using content marketing to drive 6x more ROI while spending 62% less, ensuring that your strategy is top-notch is crucial.

 From an SEO perspective, content rules the roost.
 But churning out piece after piece of optimised content, blogging every day, social posts, etc., doesn’t cut it anymore.
 As the typical internet customer has evolved, so too have marketing tactics.